Sodbo/shared_heredity/README.md

 ## 00_core_functions
 This folder contains code for all core (basic) functions implementing steps of MaSH analysis framework.
-This folder consist of two main fucntions for MaxSH and SLCT approaches.
+**Two main fucntions for MaxSH and SLCT approaches are located here.**

 ## 01_upload_GWAS
 This folder contains code and auxiliary files for GWAS data unification and upload to the GWAS-MAP database (doi: 10.18699/VJ20.686).